Cost of Attendance

 Brandeis Law offers institutional scholarship funding to incoming students to help defer the cost of tuition.
 Applicants are automatically considered for all available institutional scholarship funding with no separate application required.
 While not the only factors considered by the Admissions Committee in allocating scholarship funding, an applicant’s LSAT score and undergraduate GPA will be strongly taken into account.
 Brandeis Law does not consider financial need in making scholarship offers.

 Scholarship offers are made on a rolling basis as part of the admissions process.
-Applications that are complete and ready for review by the Early Bird application deadline of January 1, 2024, are given priority in allocating institutional scholarship funding.
-Applications that are incomplete as of the Early Bird application deadline but complete and ready for review by the regular application deadline of April 1, 2024, will be considered for institutional scholarship funding to the extent that funding remains available.
+Applications that are complete and ready for review by the Early Bird application deadline of January 1 are given priority in determining offers of institutional scholarship funding.
+Applications that are incomplete as of January 1 but complete and ready for review by the regular application deadline of April 1 will be considered for institutional scholarship funding to the extent that funding remains available.
 Applications that are incomplete as of the regular application deadline are generally ineligible for institutional scholarship funding.

 In addition to scholarship, Brandeis Law offers several funded fellowship opportunities to upper-level students.
-The Human Rights Advocacy Program, Ordered Liberty Program and Resilience Justice Program each offer fellowships designed to support the programs' work and engagement with the greater legal community.
+Some fellowships are programmatic in nature and center on specific areas of legal work and research.
+The Human Rights Advocacy Program, Ordered Liberty Program and Resilience Justice Project each offer fellowships designed to support the programs' efforts and engagement with the greater legal community.

 External Scholarships